Table of Contents

 Don’t forget to be on the lookout for great photo ops.
 With the beautiful architecture, you’ll discover plenty of stunning backdrops.

 Mt.
 Yonah is a great mountain to hike!
 With only a few tricky spots, it’s perfect for everyone, even beginners.
 The trail is only 4.2 miles in total (there and back), but since it’s rather steep at some points you might find it takes you a little longer than you’d expect.
+Do wear good hiking boots or sandals.
 Unlike other hikes in the area, this one definitely comes with the most sense of accomplishment and the best view.
 Plus, you get to brag that you climbed a mountain.
 You know.
 No big deal.

 Tips for Climbing Mt.
 Yonah